Family Safety is free technology from Microsoft that helps parents keep their kids safe when they use the PC.

-To check all of your child's Internet-connected PCs, sign in to the Family Safety website.
+To check all of your child’s Internet-connected PCs, sign in to the Family Safety website.
 Each PC that has Family Safety turned on for your child is listed there, along with the date your child last used it.
-If you can't see a particular PC listed, but you think it should be, follow the steps under I can't connect to the service.
+If you’re not seeing a particular PC listed, but you think it should be, follow the steps under I can't connect to the service.

 You can give permission ahead of time, or if your child has requested permission from a Windows 8 or Windows 8.1 PC, we send you a request by email.
 Requests also show up under Requests when you sign in to the Family Safety website.
 You can approve or deny the request from either the email or the website.

-When you have a request that's been waiting for you, Family Safety sends an email to follow up – often in the middle of the night.
-It doesn't necessarily mean that your child is up that late.
-If we've worried you, we're sorry!
-We wanted to make sure that you received the request from your kid.
+When you have a request that’s been waiting for you, Family Safety sends an email to follow up—often in the middle of the night.
+It doesn’t have to mean your child is up that late.
+If we worried you, we're sorry!
+We wanted to make sure you got the request from your kid.

-If kids don't sign out of the PC, it still looks like they're using the PC.
-Teach your kids to sign out, then the time will be more accurate.
+If kids don’t sign out of the PC, they still look like they’re using the PC.
+Coach your kids to sign out, and then the time will be more accurate.

-Sign in to the Family Safety website, then tap or click into a child's account.
+Sign in to the Family Safety website, and click or tap into a child’s account.
 Choose Web Filtering from the list on the left, then use the slider to determine which categories of websites your child is allowed to see.

 To see which websites your kid has been using, and the search terms they’ve been using on Bing.com, use the Family Safety website.

-Websites are first categorised by computer analysis, then the results are verified by real people.
-Find more info here: How are web content categories determined?
+Websites are first categorized by computer analysis, and then the results are verified by real people.
+Get more info here: How are web content categories determined?

-For more info, learn how web content categories are determined.
+For more information, learn how web content categories are determined.

 Follow the instructions here: How do I remove Family Safety?